 Why is Knowing the Difference Between a Miscarriage and A Period so Hard?

-Because losing a pregnancy has the main symptoms of your monthly menstrual cycle–bleeding and abdominal cramping–it can be hard to distinguish between the two if you have an early loss.
+Because losing a pregnancy has the same symptoms of your monthly menstrual cycle, namely bleeding and abdominal cramping, it can be really difficult to distinguish between the two if you have an early loss.

 Period vs Miscarriage: Which Is It?

-In a very early loss, many women are unsure if they’re experiencing a miscarriage or a period.
-There are a few things to look for to help you distinguish between the two.
+With a very early loss, it’s really easy to feel unsure if you’re experiencing a miscarriage or a period.
+Here are a few things to look for to help you distinguish between the two.

-- Duration of cramps: You know how long your period normally lasts; count the number of days and see if anything seems abnormal.
+1. Duration of cramps: Many of us who practice ovulation tracking know how long our period normally lasts; count the number of days and see if anything seems abnormal.

-- Blood clots: Some women pass clots during their period, but if you don’t, and you start passing clots, it could definitely be a sign of an early miscarriage.
+6. Blood clots: Some people pass clots during their period, but if you don’t, and you start passing clots, it could definitely be a sign of an early miscarriage.
 Pay attention to whether you pass clots and whether they’re larger/more frequent than normal.

-Even though you know you best, the way to determine if you’re experiencing a heavy period or an early miscarriage is to see your doctor for a pregnancy test.
+The best way to determine if you’re experiencing a heavy period or an early miscarriage is to see your doctor for a pregnancy test.
+You’ll want to get a blood test, as these particular pregnancy tests can detect very small amounts of the hCG hormone (aka the pregnancy hormone) in your bloodstream.

 What Does Miscarriage Tissue Look Like?

-I can’t tell you how often people send me private messages asking this question.
+I can’t tell you how often people send me private messages asking what miscarriage clots look like.

 They want to see tissue or miscarriage blood clot pictures, and they often want to know the difference between miscarriage and period clots.